Functional-Genomics/TeachingMaterial/solutions/_bam_ex3.md

 * How many reads map in total?
-Actually, the next line gives you how many alignments are mapped:
+Actually, the next line gives you how many entries there are in the BAM file.
 ```bash
 samtools view ERR315494.bam | wc -l
 	# 707,960 /2 = 353,980
 ```

 * How many reads map to each chromosome?
-Same here, it is the number of mapped alignments.
+Same here as the previous question.
 ```bash
 samtools view ERR315494.bam | awk '{print $3}' | sort | uniq -c | sort -nr > chr.txt
 less chr.txt